CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.8xlarge.md

 # Learn how to Use AWS CLI to launch c6a.8xlarge EC2 instance using Public AMI

-## Public AMI contains the software and data to run 12US1, 12NE3, and 12LISTOS-training using CMAQv5.4+
+## Public AMI contains the software and data to run 2016_12SE1 using CMAQv5.3.3

 Software was pre-installed and saved to a public ami.

 The input data was also transferred from the AWS Open Data Program and installed on the EBS volume.

-This chapter describes the process that was used to test and configure the c6a.8xlarge ec2 instance to run CMAQv5.4 for the 12NE3 domain.
+This chapter describes the process that was used to test and configure the c6a.8xlarge ec2 instance to run CMAQv5.3.3 for the 12SE1 domain.

 Todo: Need to create command line options to copy a public ami to a different region.